MicrosoftDocs/entra-docs/docs/fundamentals/scenario-azure-first-sap-identity-integration.md

 #### Why this recommendation?

 Because IAS is the centralized component which has been set up to federate with Microsoft Entra ID, there's only a single place where the federation and identity configuration must be set up and maintained.
-Duplicating this in other IAS tenants can lead to misconfigurations or inconsistencies between environments when it comes to end user access.
+Duplicating this in other IAS tenants can lead to misconfigurations or inconsistencies in end user access between environments.

 ### 6 - Define a Process for Rollover of SAML Signing Certificates